Sign In Register

 Is Rodman a Good Place to Live?

-Based on current data, Rodman receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low unemployment, abundant sunshine, a low poverty rate.
-Rodman offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Rodman receives an overall livability score of 2.5 out of 5.0, earning a grade of C+.
+Key strengths include above-average household incomes, low unemployment, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates, high obesity rates.
+Rodman has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs